iShares Core MSCI EAFE ETF

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the comprehensive analysis, here is a 12-month outlook for IEFA:
+Based on a comprehensive review, here is the 12-month outlook for IEFA:

 Wall Street Consensus